Introduce Version Identifier

 Tacit semantic changes up to incompatibilities creep in

 While the technical API contract remains unchanged, the meaning of the received or returned data might change over time.
-Such semantic mismatches between older and newer version should be documented in the API Description and examples, and then caught during testing, ideally in an automated fashion.
-Implicit versioning and tolerant reading might hide such changes and their impact for quite some time.
+Such semantic mismatches between older and newer versions should be documented in the API Description and examples and then caught during testing, ideally in an automated fashion.
+Implicit versioning an applying the Tolerant Reader pattern [Daigneau 2011] might hide such changes and their impact for quite some time.

 Resistance to change caused by uncertainty

-A provider might hesitate to implement necessary API changes due to a lack of clarity in its strategy for evolving the API.
+API providers may hesitate to implement necessary changes due to a lack of clarity in their strategy for evolving the API.
 Clients might be reluctant to upgrade to new versions because they are unable to assess the imposed changes on their side.

-See “Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles” [Lübke et al. 2019] for other smells related to API versioning and examples.
+See “Interface Evolution Patterns — Balancing Compatibility and Extensibility across Service Life Cycles” [Lübke et al. 2019] for other smells related to API versioning and countermeasures.

-The introduction and continued use of explicit Version Identifiers has to be planned, executed, and sustained:
+The introduction and continued use of explicit an Version Identifier has to be planned, executed, and sustained:

-See the pattern description of Version Identifier for more information about versioning scopes, identifier placement (location), and compatibility considerations.
+The pattern description of Version Identifier provides more information about versioning scopes, identifier placement (location), and compatibility considerations [Zimmermann et al. 2022].

 Target Solution Sketch (Evolution Outline)

-Once a Version Identifier has been introduced, clients are able to choose which version of an endpoint they want to work with (assuming that multiple versions are supported, as described in the Two in Production pattern):
+Once a Version Identifier has been introduced, clients can choose which version of an endpoint they want to work with (assuming that multiple versions are supported, as described in the Two in Production pattern).
+Figure 2 illustrates this new, more flexible setup.

 Example(s)

-Depending on the chosen location of the Version Identifier, clients enact their usage decision in the message payload or a header (see section “Instructions (Steps)” above).
+Depending on the chosen location of the Version Identifier, clients enact their usage decision in the message payload or a header (see section “Instructions” above).
 In HTTP, it may be part of the endpoint address (relative URI path):

 GET /customers/1234